 To outline the complexity of this conversation, though, let’s begin with a thought experiment.

-Unicorns & Homeopathy: Establishing the Burden of Proof
+Unicorns and Homeopathy: Establishing the Burden of Proof

 Here’s a quick challenge: Try proving that unicorns—or Bigfoot, the Loch Ness monster, or Purple Martian People Eaters, for that matter—don’t exist.
 Tough assignment, right?